r-devel/rcwg/working_documents/install_r_macos.md

     set LOCAL=/opt/R/arm64  # Apple Silicon (e.g. M1)
     ```

-2. If you have previously installed R from a binary, remove everything
-    installed by the installer

-    ``` sh
-    sudo rm -Rf /Library/Frameworks/R.framework /Applications/R.app \
-    /usr/local/bin/R /usr/local/bin/Rscript $LOCAL
-    ```

-3. Install the latest release version of R from CRAN.
-This will install
-    into the path specified by `LOCAL`.

-4. Make your account own `/opt/R` so that we can install prerequisites
+2. Make your account own `/opt/R` so that we can install prerequisites
-    for building from source with the helper R script the next
+    for building from source with the helper R script described in the
-    subsection.
+    next subsection.

     ``` sh
     sudo chown -R $USER /opt/R